iCalcify

 While 20% is ideal to avoid PMI, many loan programs allow 5-10% down.
 FHA loans may accept as low as 3.5%.
 A higher down payment reduces your monthly payment and total interest.

 A 15-year mortgage has higher monthly payments but lower interest rates and significantly less total interest paid.
 A 30-year mortgage offers lower monthly payments but costs more in interest over time.
-Choose based on your monthly budget and financial goals.

 Even small changes in interest rate significantly impact your payment.
-For example, on a ₹40,00,000 loan over 20 years, a rate increase from 8% to 8.5% adds approximately ₹1,200 to your monthly payment and over ₹2,88,000 in total interest.
+On a ₹40,00,000 loan over 20 years, a rate increase from 8% to 8.5% adds approximately ₹1,200 to your monthly payment.